Update – 2018: I’ve perfected gluten free puff pastry! You’ll find the recipe in my ebook here.

 But hey!
 Let’s look on the bright side.
 I think I have nailed my first flour blend for cakes, biscuits and pastry.

-And I have definitely nailed the puff pastry which was infinitely better with my flour blend than with the Doves one…although the Doves flour still made a mighty fine product (at a lot lower cost…!).
+And I have definitely nailed the gluten free puff pastry which was infinitely better with my flour blend than with the Doves one…although the Doves flour still made a mighty fine product (at a lot lower cost…!).

 Don’t forget to tell me what you would like to see in the book, what you find helpful in your existing books and what you find unhelpful or annoying.
 After all, I want this recipe book to be one that is a collaboration between you and me…